< !--Google Tag Manager-- > Nutrition (NUTR) | Utah Valley University Academic Catalog

 Examines the effect of diet on human development and disease prevention.
 Studies several public health nutritional tools and how they apply to the population.
 Assesses current nutritional policies in public health, with an emphasis on how to manage community health nutrition needs.

 NUTR 3200.
-Cultural Aspects of Health and Nutrition.
+Nutrition and Culture.
 (3 Credits)

 Prerequisite(s): NUTR 1020 and University Advanced Standing